bergimax/footballer-value/README.md

 ---

 #### Video of the service running :
-I loaded a small video where you can see how the web service works, everything it's in the 'Proof of working' folder
+I loaded a small video where you can see how the service works, everything it's in the 'Proof of working' folder.

-The video show the local web service starting in Docker and how it respond to the test.py I also attached the screenshot of the service running with flask and gunicorn.
+The video show the local service starting in Docker and how it respond to the test.py I also attached the screenshot of the service running with flask and gunicorn.